Electron scale magnetic holes generation driven by Whistler-to-Bernstein mode conversion in fully kinetic plasma turbulence: Introduction

 For the formation of MHs at sub-ion scales, other mechanisms different than those mentioned for large-scale MHs have been proposed.
-Some of them include the electron mirror and field-swelling instabilities \citep{Basu_and_Coppi_1982, Marchenko_etal_1988, Gary_etal_2006, Pokhotelov_etal_2013, Hellinger_Stverak_2018, Liu_etal_2021}, but these require the condition that $T_e > T_i$ for the formation of sub-ion scale MHs, which is usually not satisfied in observations of small-scale MHs \citep{Liu_etal_2021}.
+Some of them include the electron mirror/field-swelling instability \citep{Basu_and_Coppi_1982, Marchenko_etal_1988, Gary_etal_2006, Pokhotelov_etal_2013, Hellinger_Stverak_2018, Liu_etal_2021}, but this requires the condition that $T_e > T_i$ for the formation of sub-ion scale MHs, which is usually not satisfied in observations of small-scale MHs \citep{Liu_etal_2021}.
+However, in \citet{Yao_2019} it has been assessed that even if $T_e > T_i$, by considering the large-scale differences between electrons and ions, at ionic scales ions can be treated as a cold background and the electron mirror instability can be excited, producing sub-ion scale MHs.
 MHs have also been analytically described using the propagation of electron magnetohydrodynamic (EMHD) solitons in the plasma sheet \citep{Ji_etal_2014, Li_etal_2016}.
 This is consistent with some observations, even if this description is not suitable for non-propagating MHs in the plasma rest frame, as those observed in some numerical simulations \citet{Haynes_etal_2015}, and other MHs detected by satellite data \citep{Liu_etal_2019}.
 Therefore, there is no conclusive evidence that the instabilities mentioned above are capable of producing MHs at both sub-ion and large scales.

 In addition to being studied via observations in the magnetosheath, sub-ion scale MHs have been analyzed via 2D and 3D Particle-in-cell (PIC) simulations of freely decaying turbulence \citep{Haynes_etal_2015,Roytershteyn_etal_2015, Arro_etal_2023}, and have been studied theoretically using self-consistent kinetic models based and tested on observational data \citep{Li_etal_2020}.
 Turbulence is known to produce long-lived coherent structures \citep{servidio2012local,karimabadi2013coherent,lion2016coherent,perrone2016compressive,arro2024spatio}, so it represents one of the best candidates to drive the formation of MHs.
 In \citet{Haynes_etal_2015}, it is shown that magnetic field depressions are non-propagating structures associated with an azimuthal diamagnetic current provided by a population of trapped electrons following petal-like orbits.
 Because of this, such structures have been dubbed "electron vortex magnetic holes" (EVMHs).
 The properties of EVMHs are consistent with numerous observations \citep{Shi_etal_2024}.
 For ion scales, a similar structure can occur, and it has been observed that an ion ring-like current can sustain an ion vortex magnetic hole (IVMH) with a self-consistent structure, which makes it stable for a long time \citep{Wang_etal_2021, Yao_etal_2023}.
 In the work of \citet{Haynes_etal_2015} the turbulence is initialized with fluctuations whose wavelengths are close to the size of the resulting sub-ion scale MHs, implying that this structure is likely a result of the initial perturbations.
 For this reason, previous numerical works, despite describing the structure of EVMHs, do not address the specific mechanism by which the large-scale turbulent dynamics that are found in the magnetosheath evolve and produce the plasma conditions necessary for the generation of sub-ion scale MHs.